acoli-repo/lex_inducer/README.md

 - notes
   - in order to be balanced, multilingual embeddings that are concatenated must all have the same dimensionality
   - avg may be a poor choice for embedding aggregation (drift towards center), maybe better harmonic mean
+  - as we want to stay interpretable and deterministic, we can actually do *statistical* instead of *neural* dimensionality reduction, e.g., using [TruncatedSVD](https://stackoverflow.com/questions/35103085/how-can-i-use-lsa-to-reduce-dimensionality)

 ## extensions